Tarja Cronberg: Life and work

 Later, as the director of COPRI, Copenhagen Peace Research Institute she was involved in the further development of the Copenhagen School of Security Studies, doing also work on missile defence and dual-use technologies.
 In her political work she has specialised in defence and security matters, lately in questions of nuclear disarmament.
 Her choice of committees in the EU Parliament reflects these interests, as does her work as the Chair of the Parliament's delegation for relations with Iran.
 Her current work at Sipri is focused a nuclear disarmament and the nuclear order.
 An in 2020 she carried out an internal SIPRI- study on the security structures of the Middle East.

 Her latest book is “Renegotiating the Nuclear Order.
-A Sociological Approach”, Routledge, April, 2021.
+A Sociological Approach”, Routledge, April 2021.
 Here the approach is one of the sociology of technology and the main thread is the distribution of the rights and responsibilities between the nuclear and non-nuclear states.
-The overall conclusion deals with whether the Nuclear Non-Proliferation Treaty (NPT), can be reformed from the inside or not.
-The more concrete nuclear policy conclusions deal with the monopoly of the nuclear weapon states, empowering the non-nuclear states and the future relationship between the NPT and the new treaty to prohibit nuclear weapons.
-Furthermore, the question who should assign proliferators is answered.
+The overall conclusion deals with whether the Nuclear Non-Proliferation Treaty (NPT) can be reformed from within.
+More concrete nuclear policy conclusions focus on the monopoly of nuclear weapon states, empowering non-nuclear states, and the future relationship between the NPT and the new treaty to prohibit nuclear weapons.
+Furthermore, the question of who should designate proliferators is answered.

 In addition to her native Finnish, Cronberg is fluent in Danish, English, French, German, Russian and Swedish.

 She was diagnosed with breast cancer at the turn of the year 2008/2009.

+In November 2023 and April 2024, during the Russian invasion of Ukraine, Cronberg participated in Russian conferences at the expense of the Russian state as revealed by an international investigative journalism collaboration based on leaked documents from the Kremlin.
+The conferences were described as a Russian influence operation aimed at providing a pro-Russian narrative and criticism of NATO simultaneously.
+In the wake of the controversy, the University of Eastern Finland decided to cancel Cronberg's planned appointment as an honorary doctorate because of her appearance in the conferences that goes against the university's principles and practices.